human-centered-ai-lab/CARVIS-WSI/README.md

 ## Usage
-To draw heatmap data, a csv file from iMotions is needed.
-All WSI files viewed in the iMotions meeting must be present inside `data` directory.
+To draw heatmap data, a csv file with eye tracking data exported from iMotions is needed.
+All WSI files, on which eye tracking data have been recorded in the iMotions session, must be present inside `data` directory.

 Run a new container with following parameters: